gmarland/lawnmower/README.md

 <img src="https://lawnmowerjs.com/examples/ExampleSS.png" />

+There is also a demo video to show how to build a basic scene here https://www.youtube.com/watch?v=lGbip-beDY4

 NOTE: Designing a scene is easier by setting vr-enabled="false" on the lm-document and then re-enabling when you deploy the HTML page.